 Happy Monday!
 Wait, is that a thing?
 I guess it all depends.
 I’m pretty sure pink milk and sprinkles make any day, hour, or second happy, so that’s why I’m choosing to post this on a Monday.
 I’m correct about that, right?
 Perhaps you think pink milk is child’s play, but if it helps you get through the day then I don’t think age should matter.
-Delicious is delicious and rainbow sprinkles are acceptable at any age.
-In fact, sometimes I wish it would be acceptable to carry around rainbow sprinkles in my purse and bring them out when the occasion called for it.
+Delicious is delicious and rainbow sprinkles are fair play at any age.
+In fact, sometimes I wish it would be acceptable to carry around rainbow sprinkles in my purse and bring them out whenever the occasion called for it.
 Like during a particularly long meeting.
 Or a morning commute where your train has to “stand by” at every stop.
 I’d legit pull them out of my pockets and throw them in the air.
 And then I’d probably get in trouble because sprinkles are really tough to clean up.
 And have you ever spilled rainbow sprinkles and then accidentally dribbled water on them?
 Because, let me tell you, whatever surface they’re on?
 Will never be the same again.
 But worth it.
-So, so worth it.
+In my ever so humble, sprinkle-loving opinion.

 Place the strawberries, sugar, and water in a medium size saucepan over medium high heat and bring to a boil.